-CT enterography is an imaging test that uses CT imagery and a contrast material to view the small intestine.
+CT enterography is an imaging test that uses CT imagery and a contrast material to view the small intestine and structures within the abdomen and pelvis.
 The procedure allows your healthcare provider to find out what is causing your condition.
 They can also tell how well you're responding to treatment for a health issue, such as Crohn's disease.

 A computerized tomography scan, or CT scan, is a type of X-ray that uses a computer to make cross-sectional images of your body.

 CT enterography is a quick, accurate, and painless procedure.

 Unlike regular X-ray images and a routine CT scan, CT enterography is able to provide detailed images of the small bowel.

 CT enterography uses X-ray technology with as little radiation exposure as possible.
 Talk with your healthcare provider about this risk.

 Tell your healthcare provider if you have any allergies to contrast materials, iodine, or shellfish.
 Also tell your provider if you have had an allergic reaction to contrast materials or dyes in the past.

 Tell your provider if you are pregnant or think that you may be pregnant.